euruko2013/committee/MISSION_STATEMENT.md

   very high traffic social networks to research and government entities.

 ### Why are we organising this event?
 What’s the benefit to the local community, greek professional sector and greek education system?
-   The greek ruby community is thrilled to host the 11th EuRuKo in Athens on June 2013 and while this comes with some unique challenges it also presents us with a number of  excellent opportunities such as initiating a vital knowledge exchange and communication among professionals from around the
+   The Greek Ruby community is thrilled to host the 11th EuRuKo in Athens on June 2013 and while this comes with some unique challenges it also presents us with a number of  excellent opportunities such as initiating a vital knowledge exchange and communication among professionals from around the